keboola/connection-docs/management/project/tokens/index.md

 sure that they can use only that particular component in that particular bucket.
 They will be even able to reconfigure it --- e.g., update the extraction queries (but only via the API).
 Also, writing to a limited set of buckets is a good way of preventing accidentally overwriting data.

+You can also specify if a token is allowed to delete configurations in [Trash](/components/#delete-configuration) by selecting **Full Access** for Trash.
+This is rarely needed.

 ## Refreshing a Token
 Every token can be **refreshed**: a new token value (token string) is generated, and the old token becomes